 1. The legend of Wayland the Smith

 Wayland's luck changed when the two sons of the king grew too confident and came to the island, and visited his smithy.
 Obviously, Wayland killed them.
 From the boys' skulls he forged two goblets.
 From their eyes he forged jewels.
 From their teeth he forged a brooch.
 From their legs he forged walking sticks.
 The goblets he gave to the king, the jewels to the queen, and the brooch to the king’s daughter Böðvildr.
 She's also known as Beaduhilde.
 To sublimate his revenge, one day he intoxicated Princess Böðvildr and subsequently raped her.
 The princess got pregnant, of course.
 At last, from bird feathers Wayland made wings.
 To fabricate these wings, his brother Egill helped him out.
 With these feathers, he flew to King Niðhad.
-Wayland told the king all the horrible things he did to the king's offspring.
+Wayland told the king all the horrible things he had done to the king's offspring.
 Then, like a true Daedalus, or your Aerosmith of the Early Middle Ages if you like, he flew off.
 Never to be seen or heard of again.
 Until 1948 that is, when this Bentvlueghel's image was found near Schweindorf.

 Onsend Higeláce, gif mec hild nime, beaduscrúda betst, Þæt míne bréost wereð, hrægla sélest, Þæt is Hraédlan láf, Wélandes geweorc.
 Gaéð á wyrd swá hío scel.
 (Beowulf)